MichaelCade/90DaysOfDevOps/Days/day12.md

 ![](Images/Day12_Go1.png)

-We are on day 12 and we would need to change that `dayscomplete` every day and compile our code each day if this was hard coded which doesn't sound so great.
+We are on day 12 and we would need to change that `dayscomplete` every day and compile our code each day if this was hardcoded which doesn't sound so great.

-Getting user input, we want to get the value of maybe a name and the amount of days completed.
+Getting user input, we want to get the value of maybe a name and the number of days completed.
 For us to do this we can use another function from within the `fmt` package.

 Recap on the `fmt` package, different functions for: formatted input and output (I/O)